-A cervical biopsy is usually ordered after an abnormality has been found during a routine pelvic exam or Pap smear.
-Abnormalities can include presence of the human papillomavirus (HPV) virus, or cells that are precancerous.
-These conditions can put you at risk for developing cervical cancer.
+A cervical biopsy is usually done after an abnormality has been found during a routine pelvic exam or Pap smear.
+Abnormalities can include the presence of the human papillomavirus (HPV), or cells that are precancerous.
+Certain types of HPV can put you at risk for developing cervical cancer.

-A cervical biopsy can detect precancerous cells and cervical cancer.
-Your gynecologist may perform a cervical biopsy as a diagnostic tool or a treatment method for benign polyps on the cervix or genital warts.
+A cervical biopsy can find precancerous cells and cervical cancer.
+Your doctor or gynecologist may also perform a cervical biopsy to diagnose or treat certain conditions, including genital warts or polyps (noncancerous growths) on the cervix.

-Three different methods are used to remove tissue from your cervix.
-They are:
+Three different methods are used to remove tissue from your cervix:

-- endocervical curettage (ECC)—cells are removed from the endocervical canal with a hand-held instrument with a tip shaped like a small scoop or hook called a “curette".
+- Endocervical curettage (ECC): During this procedure, cells are removed from the endocervical canal (the area between the uterus and vagina).
+This is done with a hand-held instrument called a “curette.”
+It has a tip shaped like a small scoop or hook.

-Schedule your cervical biopsy for the week following your period.
-This will make it easier for your doctor to get a clean specimen.
-Discuss any medication you take with your gynecologist.
+Schedule your cervical biopsy for the week after your period.
+This will make it easier for your doctor to get a clean sample.
+You should also make sure to discuss any medication you take with your doctor.

 You may be asked to stop taking medications that could increase your risk of bleeding, such as:

-Avoid using tampons, douches, or medicated vaginal creams for 24 hours before your biopsy.
-You should also refrain from having sexual intercourse during this time.
+Avoid using tampons, douches, or medicated vaginal creams for at least 24 hours before your biopsy.
+You should also avoid having sexual intercourse during this time.

-If you are undergoing a cone biopsy or another form of cervical biopsy that requires a general anesthetic, you will need to fast after midnight, or at least eight hours before the procedure.
+If you’re undergoing a cone biopsy or another type of cervical biopsy that requires a general anesthetic, you’ll need to stop eating at least eight hours before the procedure.

 The appointment will begin as a normal pelvic exam.
-You’ll lie on an exam table with your feet in stirrups.
-Your doctor will administer a local anesthetic.
-In the event of a cone biopsy, a general anesthetic that will put you to sleep.
+You’ll lie down on an exam table with your feet in stirrups.
+Then your doctor will give you a local anesthetic to numb the area.
+If you’re undergoing a cone biopsy, you’ll be given a general anesthetic that will put you to sleep.

-Then, the doctor will insert a speculum into the vagina to keep the canal open during the procedure.
-The cervix is first washed with a solution of vinegar and water, and may be swabbed with iodine.
-This is called a Schiller test, and is used to help your doctor identify the abnormal tissues.
-The cleansing process may burn a bit, but should not be painful.
+Your doctor will then insert a speculum (a medical instrument) into the vagina to keep the canal open during the procedure.
+The cervix is first washed with a solution of vinegar and water.
+This cleansing process may burn a bit, but it shouldn’t be painful.
+The cervix may also be swabbed with iodine.
+This is called a Schiller test, and it’s used to help your doctor identify any abnormal tissues.

 The doctor will remove the abnormal tissues with forceps, a scalpel, or a curette.
-You might feel a slight pinching sensation as the tissue is removed during a punch biopsy.
+You might feel a slight pinching sensation if the tissue is removed using forceps.

 After the biopsy is finished, your doctor may pack your cervix with absorbent material to reduce the amount of bleeding you experience.
-Not every biopsy requires packing.
+Not every biopsy requires this.